SO1 Leadership

 WO2 Page completed the Platoon Sergeants battle course in 2014 and was awarded a distinction, promoting into the Vikings as the Platoon Sergeant of the Machine Guns Platoon, then deployed to the Falklands, Kenya and America on Ex Rattlesnake.
 WO2 Page became an instructor at the Infantry Battle School, Brecon, where he was then selected for a 6-month secondment to the Centre for Army Leadership leading on “Leadership from a JNCOS perspective”.
 On return to the Battalion he then took over as Company Sergeant Major Support Coy, overseeing the Companies’ move to Cyprus and transition to a Security Force Assistance force role.

 WO2 Page took on the role of Regimental Training Wing Warrant Officer of the 1st Battalion, the Royal Anglian Regiment in December 2023.
 During his tenure he deployed twice as part of his research to improve and modernise British Army trench warfare tactics.
-The culmination of his work will see a rewrite of Trench warfare Doctrine set to publish this year.
+The culmination of his work has seen a rewrite of Trench warfare Doctrine which was published in Jul 2026.

 In Dec 2024, WO2 Page was selected for assignment to the role of WO2 Leadership at the British Army’s Centre of Army Leadership which he began in Sept 2025.
 He has passion for soldiering a desire to deliver relevant change.